rohitl17/cab-dynamic-pricing/documentation/functional_specification.md

 ### User profile
-- General Populace: People who want to compare and book cabs at optimal cost.
+- General Populace: People who want to compare Uber and Lyft cabs and book them at a optimal cost.

 ### Data sources